 The NIS Directive aims to raise levels across the EU of the overall security and resilience of network and information systems.
 The Directive provides the legal footing to:

-- Ensure that Member States have in place a national framework (eg a National Cyber Security Strategy), teams (eg Computer Security Incident Response Team (CSIRT)), and a national NIS Competent Authority (CA) so that they are equipped to manage a cyber security incident.
+Ensure that Member States have in place a national framework (eg a National Cyber Security Strategy), teams (eg Computer Security Incident Response Team (CSIRT)), and a national NIS competent authority so that they are equipped to manage a cyber security incident.

 - Set up a Cooperation Group among Member States to support and facilitate strategic cooperation and the exchange of information.
 The Member States will also need to participate in a CSIRT Network to promote swift and effective operational cooperation on specific network and information system security incidents and as well as sharing information about risks.

 - Ensure that businesses within vital sectors which rely heavily on information networks, for example utilities, healthcare, transport, and digital infrastructure sectors, are identified by each Member State as “operators of essential services” (OES).
 Those OES will have to take appropriate and proportionate security measures to manage risks to their network and information systems, and they will be required to notify serious incidents to the relevant national authority.
 Engagement with industry is therefore crucial in the implementation of the directive.

 The deadline for member states transposing the Directive into domestic legislation is 9 May 2018.
 As a result, the clock is ticking on implementing this in the UK.

 Who does the NIS Directive primarily involve?

 Companies and organisations identified as either operators of essential services (OES) or Competent Authorities (CAs) are primarily involved.
 The criteria for identifying OES and CAs in the UK can be found within the public consultation which DCMS have launched.